 2. Paint choices

-Another crucial decision is what type of paint you’re going to use because each one will provide a different finish, and some will be more suitable for certain areas in the home than others; e.g. kitchens and bathrooms.
+Another crucial decision is what type of paint you’re going to use as each one will provide a different finish.
+Some will be more suitable for certain areas in the home than others; e.g. kitchens and bathrooms.

 Silk emulsion: A shiny and washable finish.
-Great for using in stairways, hallways and kids’ bedrooms.
+Great for kids’ bedrooms and works well in dark rooms such as stairways and hallways.

 Matt emulsion: Non-reflective paint, fabulous for uneven walls and will help to hide any imperfections.